A Flânerie through Avignon

 The Square

-After lunch, we meandered through the old town, making our way to the open square before the Palais des Papes and its opulant statue.
-While we decided not to go in on this visit, we instead spent some time soaking up the open-air art displayed around the square, and snapping photos and tourists mingled around us.
+After lunch, we meandered through the old town, making our way to the open square before the Palais des Papes and its opulent statue.
+While we decided not to go in on this visit, we spent some time soaking up the open-air art displayed around the square, snapping photos as tourists mingled around us.

 The Bridge

-We ended out time in Avignon on the bridge, slowly making our way back to the car, following the line of the Old Town wall as much as we could.
+We ended our time in Avignon on the bridge, slowly making our way back to the car, following the line of the Old Town wall as much as we could.